Naturaily/Naturaily-netlify/_career/frontend-developer-vue-js.md

 ---
 published: true
-title: Frontend Developer (Vue.js)
+title: Frontend Developer (Vue.js) - check the job offer and apply
 description: >-
-  There is one piece missing in the organization!
-We believe it is you, Naturaily.
+  We need you to be: experienced in software development (min.
+2 years), acquainted with the following technologies: JS ES6+, Vue.js, HTML, CSS/SCSS, aware of front-end performance optimization, eager to mentor other developers >>
 layout: career-offer
 image: /assets/images/Frontend_Developer_Vuejs_Job_Offer.png
 location: